 Category 1: Drill Bits of Different Shape

-Twisted drill bits have a pointy end with a spiral groove that helps to bring chaff out of the hole.
-They are available in different sizes including from a fraction of a millimeter up to multiple inches.
+Twisted drill bits have a pointed end with a spiral groove that helps to carry the chaff out of the hole.
+They are available in different sizes including from a fraction of a millimetre up to multiple inches.

 For drilling, soft materials auger shaped drill bits are very popular.
 You can make both medium size and deep holes with them easily.
 The Auger drill bit is traditionally used with a hand brace but today we use versions designed for power drills.
 Ideally, they prefer to be driven at low speed but high torque.

 They are available in different lengths and because of their simple design, you can sharpen these easily using drill bit sharpener.
-You can use them for drilling on wood and concrete.
+You can use them for drilling into wood.

 If you are not an expert we will recommend you not to use spade drill bits for making angled hole since it is hard to start angled hole using spade drill bits.

-Forstner drill bits have a flat bottom with a point in the center position.
+Forstner drill bits have a flat bottom with a point in the centre position.
 They are unique in design.
 You can cut two ways at once using Forstner drill bits.
 Compared to the previous types of drill bits this type require more pressure to make the drill.
 The Forstner drill is used for boring flat bottomed holes and is ideal for modern kitchen unit hinge holes.

 For making high precision drill Forstner drill bits are best.
 For wood and other soft materials, they are highly preferred.
 They are more expensive compared to other types of drill bits.